What do we know about Nefertiti?

 In this piece, we’d like to explore what’s known about Nefertiti's life, how she changed Egypt and why is she so famous at all?

 In the history of Ancient Egypt, we know about only a few female rulers.
-One of them was Nefertiti, who lived in the 14th century BC.
+One of them was queen Nefertiti, who lived in the 14th century BC.
 She is a mysterious figure known for her beauty and for being a co-Pharo of Ancient Egypt.
 Nefertiti lived between circa 1370 and 1330 BC, married around the age of 15, gave birth to at least 6 children, and maybe was a sole ruler after her husband, Pharaon Amenhotep IV’s death.

 In this piece, we’d like to explore what’s known about Nefertiti’s life, how she changed Egypt, and why people hated her.